Booking an Appointment

 Each surgery consists of a mixture of appointments; some can be booked in advance (pre-bookable), and others, which are not released until the morning of that day.
 Morning surgeries also include telephone consultations, which are used when a visit to the surgery is not deemed necessary.

-- Appointments can be booked on line (See 'Do it on line' tab) or by telephoning 02476 674123 or by calling in to the surgery.
+- Appointments can be booked on line, by Patient Access or by telephoning 02476 674123 or by calling in to the surgery.
 Please indicate what type of appointment you require.